thegworld/gtx-browser/android_webview/README.md

 This directory contains the Android WebView implementation, as well as the implementation for the [AndroidX Webkit support library][2].

-## Overview for Chromium team members and contributors
+## Overview for GTx Browser team members and contributors

 Please see [WebView Architecture](/android_webview/docs/architecture.md).